-Overturned Cargo Ship In Georgia Stuck On Side, Leaking Fuel
+Cargo Ship In Georgia Leaked Oil In Marsh After Overturning

 The Golden Ray cargo ship was carrying more than 4,000 new cars when it capsized off the coast of Georgia last month.
 The crew survived, but the 656-foot ship is still there, lying half-submerged at about 90 degrees, on its side.